TechHireWorkshops/Hosting-Projects/README.md

 # Hosting Projects

-There are many options out there for hosting project, both front and back end, so how do you decide where to host your projects.
+There are many options out there for hosting project, both front and back end, and it decide where to host your projects.
 There are plenty of good choices, and much of it comes down to personal preference.
-Let's look at some of these options, as well as some tips and guidelines to follow to make sure you're protected and giving yourself the right add-ons for logging and use.
+Let's look at some of these options, as well as some tips and guidelines to follow to make sure you're protected and can freely update your sites.

 ## Front-End